Students at Amherst College push back on COVID-19 rules - The Boston Globe

 Advertisement

-The prestigious private liberal arts college celebrating its 200th anniversary this year had already mandated vaccinations for students, faculty and staff.
+The prestigious private liberal arts college, which is celebrating its 200th anniversary this year, had already mandated vaccinations for students, faculty and staff.

-In response to the student pushback, Martin explained their necessity in another campuswide email on Aug.
+In response to the student pushback, Martin explained the necessity of the rules in another campuswide email on Aug.
 27.

 “We are in the midst of a surge, and you are arriving on campus from all over the country and the world, including from delta hotspots,” she said, adding later: “Now is not yet the time to relax key restrictions.”